Last Updated on September 23, 2021 by Candy Wafford

 This is the first in my Travel 101 series of posts on the basics of travel.
 This series will primarily be geared to the new or infrequent traveler.
 However, as someone that travels a lot, I find there is always something new to learn so hopefully seasoned travelers will find something helpful here as well!

 Want to save money on flights?
 I use Scott’s Cheap Flights all the time and get amazing deals on airfare!
 And it’s free to sign up!https://scottscheapflights.yuy8ab.net/c/2918997/843763/10802

 I fly so frequently that I forget there’s a lot to remember before going on a flight.
 Things that I just take for granted.
 And I regularly encounter people flying for the first time and they often appear lost and overwhelmed.

 So for all of you that may be heading out on your first flight (yay you!) or you just don’t fly that often here’s what to expect.
 I’ve detailed things you should do from the time you purchase your ticket until you board the plane.
 Following these steps will make airline travel easier and allow you to enjoy your trip more quickly!

 Domestic Travel (United States)

 - Ensure that you have an appropriate ID to present to the TSA.
 A list of valid identification can be found on the TSA website.

 - If you are using your driver’s license for identification, make sure it is REAL ID compliant.
-This new TSA requirement is going into effect on October 1, 2020, and details can be found here.
-I live in one of the states that are currently not compliant and I’m anxiously waiting for the state to make the enhanced driver’s license available.
+This new TSA requirement is going into effect on May 3, 2023, and details can be found here.

 - Make sure you have a passport, that it is valid, and that it will be valid when you are traveling.
 Some countries have requirements that a passport can’t expire a certain number of months before you travel to their country.